Who You Choose

 If an insurance company representative contacts you, admit nothing, say nothing, and sign nothing.
 Refer that person to your attorney.

-If anyone else has liability for an injury that you suffer, you have the right to an attorney, the right to compensation, and the right to justice.
+If anyone else has liability for an injury that you suffer, you have the right to an attorney, the right to workers compensation, and the right to justice.
 Don’t wait.
 If you’re injured because an employer or another party was negligent, exercise your rights and get the help you need – without delay.